-- 1. Remove the clamps from both ends of the drain hoses. - Remove the two screws holding the drain trap to the blower deck - 3.
+- 1. Remove the clamps from both ends of the drain hoses. - 2.
+Remove the two screws holding the drain trap to the blower deck. - 3.
 Remove the trap and two hoses from the blower deck - 4.
 Remove the two plugs from the right side of the cabinet and install them in the blower deck. - 5.
-(Draining the Vent Elbow) Locate hose #5 and cut it at line "C".
-Install the cut end of hose #5 from outside the cabinet through the cabinet drain hole nearest the top.
-Secure it to the barbed fitting in the elbow with a red clamp. - 6.
+(Draining the Vent Elbow) Locate hose #2 (factory installed) and cut 1" away from the 45 degree bend, discard the 45 degree section.
+Insert hose #2 from outside the cabinet through the cabinet drain hole nearest the top, secure it to the barbed fitting in the elbow with a red clamp. - 6.
 (Draining the Collector Box) Install the non-grommet end of hose #11 from outside the cabinet in the bottom drain hole.
-Install on collector box and secure with a silver clamp.

-7. Use two silver clamps and secure the hoses to drain trap.
+Install on collector box and secure with a silver clamp. - 7.
+Use two silver clamps and secure the hoses to drain trap.
 The trap outlet faces the front of the furnace.
-Secure the trap to the cabinet using two screws removed in step 2 by inserting the two screws through the large set of holes in the top mounting tabs of the trap into the two predrilled holes in the side of the cabinet.

-8. Refer to Field Supplied Drain section for instructions on field supplied / installed drain on outlet of furnace trap.
+Secure the trap to the cabinet using two screws removed in step 2 by inserting the two screws through the large set of holes in the top mounting tabs of the trap into the two predrilled holes in the side of the cabinet. - 8.
+Refer to Field Supplied Drain section for instructions on field supplied / installed drain on outlet of furnace trap.